dsnoeijer/angular/aio/content/guide/upgrade.md

 You can upgrade the service using an Angular [factory provider][AioGuideDependencyInjectionProvidersFactoryProviders] that requests the service from the AngularJS `$injector`.

-Many developers prefer to declare the factory provider in a separate `ajs-upgraded-providers.ts` file so that they are all together, making it easier to reference them, create new ones and delete them once the upgrade is over.
+Many developers prefer to declare the factory provider in a separate `ajs-upgraded-providers.ts` file so that they are all together.
+This makes it easier to reference them, create new ones and delete them once the upgrade is over.

 It is also recommended to export the `heroesServiceFactory` function so that Ahead-of-Time compilation can pick it up.